 She doesn't process much of the ensuing elevator ride, or limo ride, just flashes of conversation, the warmth of Darcy and Ava on either side of her, the weight of Bruce's gaze, and the edge to Tony's voice that shows the concern he'd never give words to.

-When they arrive, she is placed in a booth with Darcy to keep watch and make sure she doesn't face plant into her coke - and god does she hate soda, but the sugar and caffeine floods her system with welcome energy and clarity.
+When they arrive, she is placed in a booth with Darcy to keep watch and make sure she doesn't face plant into her coke—and god does she hate soda, but the sugar and caffeine floods her system with welcome energy and clarity.
 She also hates needing to be babysat; she's never done well with being weak.
 Darcy knows this and forgives the sharpness of her tone with a knowing eyebrow raise that has Liz flushing and bumping their shoulders together in silent apology.

 Ava comes back with plates for all three of them and Liz scoots closer to the wall, making room, even as she stuffs her face with Lo Mein and bites of sugared puff pastry.
 When she pauses to breathe, it's to let out a happy sigh that's kind of really a moan and she grins unashamedly at the amused faces surrounding her.
 The food is good, and that's not just her desperation for nutrients talking.
-She lifts her glass, "A toast to Tony's excellent taste and the entirely too patient women who keep us from killing ourselves."
+She lifts her glass.
+"A toast to Tony's excellent taste and the entirely too patient friends who keep us from killing ourselves."

 It comes out a touch more serious than she was intending, but the others politely ignore it to join her toast with bright grins and muted chuckles.
-Tony's eyes flash in her direction with a hint of the fierceness he'd let her see the night before and Liz tips her glass in his direction, then swallows - this building a family thing isn't going to be nearly as hard as she thought.
+Tony's eyes flash in her direction with a hint of the fierceness he'd let her see the night before and Liz tips her glass in his direction, then swallows—this building a family thing isn't going to be nearly as hard as she thought.

-Tony has to leave soon after, it's easy to forget that in addition to being a superhero and a brilliant inventor, he's also still the owner and head of R&D of one of the most successful companies in the world, but he pays before he goes and leaves Happy with the limo.
+Tony has to leave soon after; it's easy to forget that in addition to being a superhero and a brilliant inventor, he's also still the owner and head of R&D of one of the most successful companies in the world, but he pays before he goes and leaves Happy with the limo.
 It is impossible to forget his generosity, and Liz savors the fact that they get to see a side of him most of the rest of the world can't imagine.

 Ava makes her take a nap when they get back to the Tower, and by the time she wakes up, both Tony and Pepper are home and it's time for dinner.
 "When I can't sleep tonight and end up driving Jarvis to world domination because I won't stop talking to him, I'm blaming you," she tells Ava when she wanders out into the kitchen and finds them ordering pizza.